Capitol Federal Financial (CFFN) Shares Soar Above 1-Year High - News Heater

 Is It Worth Investing in Capitol Federal Financial (NASDAQ: CFFN) Right Now?

-while the 36-month beta value is 0.39.Analysts have differing opinions on the stock, with 0 analysts rating it as a “buy,” 0 as “overweight,” 2 as “hold,” and 0 as “sell.”
+The 36-month beta value for CFFN is also noteworthy at 0.40.
+There are mixed opinions on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 2 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price point forecasted by analysts for Capitol Federal Financial (CFFN) is $6.00, which is $0.22 above the current market price.
-The public float for CFFN is 125.09M, and currently, short sellers hold a 4.05% ratio of that floaft.
-The average trading volume of CFFN on December 08, 2023 was 949.84K shares.
+The average price estimated by analysts for CFFN is $6.00, which is -$0.16 below than the current price.
+The public float for CFFN is 125.09M, and at present, short sellers hold a 3.93% of that float.
+The average trading volume of CFFN on December 14, 2023 was 952.78K shares.

 CFFN’s Market Performance